Miles Moore is sworn in as Washington's final territorial governor on April 9, 1889.

 Washington's Last Territorial Governor

 This led to Moore's selection as the territory's last governor.
 His business acumen and connections had gained the notice and respect of his peers, and he was brought to the attention of the new president, Benjamin Harrison (1833-1901), shortly after his inauguration.
 Historian Robert Ficken writes that Moore's selection came about as the result of a deal crafted by Republican leaders in anticipation of the first state election, with Moore picked to be the last territorial governor and Elisha Ferry (1825-1895), who had already served two terms as territorial governor, chosen to be the first state governor.
 On March 21, Harrison appointed Moore to the position.
-The U.S. Senate soon ratified the appointment, and he was sworn in on April 9, 1889.
+The U.S. Senate soon ratified the appointment, and he was sworn in April 9, 1889, in a ceremony in the council chamber of the capitol building.

 By this time it was widely expected that Washington would be a state by the end of the year.
 The last territorial governor was expected to enjoy a quiet, symbolic term, with "sort of sentimental value to the office, since the man who held it during the birth of the state would always be remembered," historian and professor Edmond Meany (1862-1935) incorrectly predicted in his 1915 book, Governors of Washington.
 Nor was Moore's seven-month term placid: Devastating fires destroyed much of the business districts of three major cities – Seattle, Ellensburg, and Spokane – in June, July, and August, respectively.
 There was little he could do other than issue proclamations alerting the world to the destruction, though Meany's book says that "Gov. Moore's proclamations met with instant response from all over the United States, and even from foreign countries" (Meany, 71).